WHO WE ARE

 In 1995, the late Duke of Richmond of Goodwood, West Sussex, had a personal vision to see Chichester become Nationally and Internationally known as a “City of The Arts” by 2020, so he founded the Chichester Art Trust, a not for profit arts charity which now administrates the annual National Open Art Prize and it’s subsequent annual National Open Art Exhibitions.

-The Duke of Norfolk, Arundel Castle took over the role of President from the late Duke of Richmond in 2014.
+The Duke of Norfolk, Arundel Castle took over the role of President from the late Duke of Richmond in 2014 and resigned in August 2018.